 Check out our Luminary Wordbank, where we’ve got simple kid-friendly definitions for big words.

-5/1 is May Day (International Workers’ Day)
+May Day (International Workers’ Day)

 What do labor rights, gender equality, anti-racism, and wealth inequality all have in common?
 EVERYTHING.